mkierzenka/SWDevProj/report/doc.md

 ## Architecture

+The eau2 system will run in parallel across a collection of nodes.
+Each node performs a portion of the "work" for the chosen application.
+There will be a lead node ("server") that keeps track of registered nodes as well as initiates and terminates the application.
+Besides that, there is no inherent difference between the server and other nodes.

-The eau2 system is made up of three layers of abstraction.
+Each node is made up of three layers of abstraction.

 The first and lowest layer is the distributed key-value store.
+There will be one key-value store per node, containing a portion of the data.
+The node can put and retrieve data from its KVStore based on the needs of the application.
-There will be multiple key-value stores, one per node; each will hold some portion of data.
-Each key will map to a chunk of serialized data or a dataframe.
-Each store will be able to serialize and deserialize its own data.
-If a key-value store requires data that it does not have, then it will be able to communicate with the other key-value stores to retrieve this information.
-This will be done via a networking abstraction, which will allow key-value stores to behave as nodes on a network and send messages to each other.
-In addition to the stores, there will also be a lead node, which will keep track of registered stores and notify all connected stores when a new store is added to the network.
+Each key in the store will map to a chunk of serialized data or a dataframe.
+If a node requires data that it does not have, then its store will be able to communicate with the other key-value stores to retrieve this information.
+This will be done via a networking abstraction, which will allow key-value stores to send and receive messages between each other.

 The next layer will include abstractions for holding and representing the data from the key-value stores.
 These abstractions include distributed arrays and dataframes.
-A dataframe allows the user to access a set of data across multiple nodes.
+A dataframe allows the user to access a set of data distributed across multiple nodes.
 It supports data storage and retrieval without exposing the details of how and where the data is stored.
 A dataframe holds a collection of columns.
-Each column is a distributed array.
-A distributed array contains a collection of keys as well as a cache, which will support short-term storage for some of the keys' deserialized data.
-The distributed array will also have a key-value store; therefore even if data does not live in the cache, the array will be able to look up the corresponding data for all of its keys.
+Columns do not own their own data, rather they are distributed arrays.
+Therefore, columns contain references to their data that exists across the nodes' stores.

 The last and highest level is the application layer.
-In the application, the user will be able to specify what they want to do.
-Each node will run its own application, with responsibilities distributed across each node.
-The application can get data from and put data into the key-value store.
+In the application, the user will be able to specify what they want each node to do.
+Each node will run its assigned operations in its copy of the application.
+The application can get data from and put data into the distributed key-value store.
 Distributed arrays can be used to track, organize, and work with specific data across the eau2 system.

-In the following paragraphs, we will explain diagrams that represent basic interaction between components of our system.
+In the following paragraphs, we will explain diagrams that outline the basic interactions between components of our system.
 There are three PNG diagrams, and can be found within this "report" folder.

-The first diagram, "localgetflow," represents an application retrieving data that exists in its node's KV store.
+The first diagram, "localgetflow," shows a node running an application that retrieves data that exists locally in its KV store.
 The process is fairly simple; the application calls on the store to get data under a certain key.
 The store recognizes it has that data.
-It then takes the serialized data, converts it into a dataframe, and then returns the deserialized result to the application.
+It then takes the serialized data, converts it into a dataframe, and then returns the result to the application.

 The second diagram, "networkgetflow," represents the process of retrieving data that does not exist in the node's local store.
 Like in localget, the application calls on its store to get data under a certain key.
 However, this time, the store does not have that key.
 Therefore, the store needs to request the data from a store running on a different node.
-It looks at the key to see which node the mapped data lives on.
-It then sends a message to that store, through a network layer, to request that data.
-The other store checks if it has data for that key.
-If it does, then it sends the serialized data in a message back to the original KV store.
-The store reads the data from the message, and like the local case, deserializes the blob into a DataFrame and returns it to the Application.
+Through the networking layer, the local store asks the store mapped to that key for the data.
+If it is available, the remote store sends the data back to the local store.
+The store then converts the data received and returns the dataframe result.

 The last diagram, "addframeflow," represents how an application can insert a dataframe into its node's store.
 First, the application needs to call a static "from" method, which will create a dataframe given a key and certain pieces of information.
-Contrary to the previous cases, the method uses a serializer to convert a dataframe into a blob of data.
+Contrary to the previous cases, the method converts a dataframe into a blob of data.
 It then takes the key and the value generated and puts it into the store.
 Lastly, the "from" method will return the produced dataframe for the application to use.

 ## Implementation